1coderookie/KobraGoNeoInsights/docs/problems.md

   #define BED_MAXTEMP      120  // max target temp-10=110
   ```

-- It also might happen that a **negative temperature** will be reported.
+- It also might happen that just an **obviously wrong temperature** or even a **negative temperature** will be reported.
 This is most likely the case when a lot of the thin wires of the cable inside of the insulation broke and lost contact and only a few wires are still ok.
 In that case the resistance raises which leads to a faulty temperature reading.
   This is also one of the most common reasons which cause the MINTEMP error due to a fluctuating resistance and temperature reading while the e.g. bed and therefore the cable moves (which then causes lost contacts of the broken wires in certain positions), but it'll be mentioned as one of the possible reasons further down below as well.
 There were just some users who reported a negative temperature reading of the actual bed temperature but they didn't had the red 'locked' screen, so I wanted to mention this scenario already here as well.

 In the following sections I'll go over these messages for noth the extruder and the bed and what the reasons and possible solutions might be.